Roberto Martinez signs new Belgium contract to 2022

 Roberto Martinez has signed a contract extension to remain as Belgium coach until 2022.
 Photograph: Dean Mouhtaropoulos/Getty

-Roberto Martinez has signed a contract extension to remain as Belgium coach until 2022, the Royal Belgian Football Federation (KBVB) has announced.
+Roberto Martinez says he is excited to continue with Belgium’s “ambitious project” after signing a contract extension to remain as head coach until 2022.

 The 46-year-old’s existing deal was due to expire this summer, having originally been timed to run out after Euro 2020 which has now been postponed until next year due to the coronavirus pandemic.